pbkwee/distrorejuve/README.md

 Run with --fix-vuln to try and fix your server (doing minimal change e.g. just an apt-get install of the affected package).

 Run with --break-eggs will run a --dist-upgrade if the server is vulnerable.

+Run with --pause to pause a distro rejuve running process (touch ~/distrorejuve.pause).
+Triggers 30s sleeps at key points in the script.

+Run with --resume to resume a paused distro rejuve running process (rm -f ~/distrorejuve.pause)

 Use with --source if you just wish to have the distrorejuve functions available to you for testing